adibfarrasy/notes/past me's questions/agriaku.md

 ### authentication/AuthorizationServiceImpl
 LOGIN/ LOGOUT BUSINESS LOGIC
-    - where the function returns something, where does it go next? (same with all the other business logic)
+    - where the function returns something, where does it go next? (same with all the other business logic) THEY'RE RETURNED INSIDE THE CLASS THAT CALLS ITS INSTANCE, THE SERVICE FUNCTION IS INJECTED INTO THE DOMAIN SERVICE, WHICH IS INJECTED INTO THE MAIN APPLICATION.

 ### authentication/UserServiceImpl
 USER CRUD BUSINESS LOGIC